isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryiii.md

 &#9744;  <i><b>B) COVID-19 Tests during SHN</b></i>

-**For arrivals before 22 Oct 2021**, travellers will be scheduled to take a COVID-19 Polymerase Chain Reaction (“PCR test”) on the last day of the SHN.
+**For arrivals before 22 Oct 2021**, **ALL** travellers will be scheduled to take a COVID-19 Polymerase Chain Reaction (“PCR test”) on the last day of the SHN.
 Travellers who do not receive their test appointment details a day before the end of their SHN should seek for assistance in writing via [this form](https://go.gov.sg/sto-enquiry). **For arrivals from 22 Oct 2021**, travellers will be required to administer an Antigen Rapid Test on the last day of the SHN.

 **For arrivals before 22 Oct 2021**, travellers must also administer an Antigen Rapid Test (ART) on their own on Days 3, 7 and 11 of their arrival in Singapore. **For arrivals after 22 Oct 2021**, travellers must administer an Antigen Rapid Test (ART) on their own on Days 3 and 7 of their arrival in Singapore.
 [Click here](https://moh.gov.sg/covid-19/selftestart) for more information on ARTs.
 Travellers are exempted from ART, if they have been approved to complete their SHN in their residence or accommodation of choice.